 All set up and rigging of SPFX must be thoroughly checked by the Paid Duty Officer.
 Any safety concerns must be brought to the attention of the SPFX pyro-technician.
 Appropriate safety equipment and safe distances must be maintained during rigging of the effect.
 Use of portable radios near electric initiation devices must be closely monitored and prevented if it becomes a safety issue.

-If a safety issue arises and the SPFX pyro-technician refuses to address your concerns he/she should be cautioned regarding the repercussions of both criminal and civil liability.
-Further your concerns should be brought to the attention of the 1st A.D. and the on-set safety officer or union representative.
+If a safety issue arises and the SPFX pyro-technician refuses to address the concerns he/she should be cautioned regarding the repercussions of both criminal and civil liability.
+Further, the concerns should be brought to the attention of the 1st A.D. and the on-set safety officer or union representative.

 Please note: